kuttiproject/provisioner-localvolume/README.md

 such volumes dynamically.

 ## Implementation
 This project uses the [sig-storage-lib-external-provisioner](https://github.com/kubernetes-sigs/sig-storage-lib-external-provisioner) library.
 It implements the Provisioner interface defined in that library, and uses the supplied ProvisionController.

 Like any other external provisioner, the project is an executable that runs in a container provisioned by Kubernetes.
 It takes two configuration
-parameters: nodename, which is the name of the kubernetes node where it is scheduled, and rootpath, which is a directory on that node.
+parameters: _nodename_, which is the name of the Kubernetes node where it is scheduled, and _rootpath_, which is a directory on that node.
 The project creates subdirectories under its rootpath, and exposes these to Kubernetes as PersistentVolume objects.
 It attaches a nodeAffinity to these volumes, using the nodename.